akenza-io/akenza-java-client/README.md

 - add shortcuts for the list calls with default pagination
 - change filters to builder pattern instead of .create()
 - add examples on how to use the library
+- find out if shading works as it should
+- add more logs